jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Select the IP Sources tab in the Sources pane.

 * Expand the IP branch.
-Notice the two IP entries.
-The char_fifo IP is the core that was included while creating the project.
-The second core clk_core is the one that you have generated.
+Notice the two IP entries: the char_fifo IP and the clk_core.
+They are what you need to generate.

 * Expand *clk_wiz_0 > Instantiation Template* and double-click on clk_core.veo to see the instantiation template.